AndrewJBateman/angular-tutorial-assignments/README.md

 **Section 12 Course Project - Routing:** Explanation of .

-**Section 13 Understanding Observables:** RxJS (Reactive Extensions for JavaScript) is a library for reactive programming using observables that makes it easier to compose asynchronous or callback-based code.
+**Section 13 Understanding Observables NEW:** RxJS (Reactive Extensions for JavaScript) is a library for reactive programming using observables that makes it easier to compose asynchronous or callback-based code.
+Run npm install for new code.

 **Section 14 Course Project - Observables:** Explanation of .